ES-Nix/get-nix/README.md

 '
 ```

-TODO: create a simpleer verison of that and use it to confirm
+TODO: create a simpler verison of that and use it to confirm
 double/triple check that the passed nixpkgs "instance" is the
 one with this "smoke flag" in it.